 Once the state-level verification process is triggered, the SCWOS Employer Verification Team reviews the employer accounts that are in Pending Verification status and takes reasonable steps to verify the authenticity of the employer.
-Steps may include, but are not limited to: (1) corresponding with the registrant by telephone or email; (2) reviewing the company's web site, using various Internet search systems to corroborate the information given in the registration; and, (3) cross-referencing the FEIN and SC UI tax account number provided in the registration with DEW records, existing and/or reviewing the employer's records in the similar state system if the out-of-state registrant is an employer.
+Steps may include, but are not limited to: (1) corresponding with the registrant by telephone or e-mail; (2) reviewing the company's web site, using various Internet search systems to corroborate the information given in the registration; and, (3) crossreferencing the FEIN and SC UI tax account number provided in the registration with existing DEW and/or records, reviewing employer's records in the similar state system if the registrant is an out-of-state employer.
 Registrant information to be verified for all employer accounts must include:

-- FEIN or Social Security Number (SSN);

-- SC UI Tax Account Number;

-- Company telephone number, address, and corporate address, if applicable; and
+- FEIN or SSN; - SC UI Tax Account Number\; - Company telephone number, address, and corporate address, if applicable; and - Human Resources contact name, telephone number, and email address.